The Episodic Theatre Project

 Who We Are *

-The Episodic Theatre Project’s mission is to provide professional opportunities for collaboration and risk taking for emerging artists, especially women and artists of color (the majority of our artists), and bring new audiences to the theatre.
+To provide professional collaboration and risk taking opportunities for emerging artists, especially women and artists of color (the majority of our artists), and bring new audiences to the theatre.

 SYNOPSIS: